MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - `getProfile(String userId)` - Retrieves a cached profile by user ID
 - `clearProfile(String userId)` - Removes a specific user's profile from cache
 - `clearAllProfiles()` - Clears all cached profiles
-- `isProfileStale(String userId, {required bool isAccessTokenValid, required bool isRefreshTokenValid, Duration? maxAge})` - Determines if a cached profile should be considered stale based on token validity and optional time threshold
+- `isProfileStale(String userId, {required bool isAccessTokenValid, required bool isRefreshTokenValid})` - Determines if a cached profile should be considered stale based on token validity

 #### SharedPreferencesUserProfileCache
 Concrete implementation of `IUserProfileCache` using `SharedPreferences`: